nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-linux/java.net.SocketException-too-many-open-files.md

 ## Raising the per-User Limit

-On some systems it is possible to use the ulimit -Hn 8192 and ulimit -Sn 4096 commands.
-However most of the time this is forbidden and you will get an error such as:
+On some systems, it is possible to use the ulimit -Hn 8192 and ulimit -Sn 4096 commands.
+However, most of the time this is forbidden and you will get an error such as:
 ```
 ulimit: open files: cannot modify limit: Operation not permitted
 ```